 PSA Certified Level 1: Critical Uptake from Device Manufacturers and Ecosystem Players

 Security doesn’t stop at the silicon level, in fact, to truly deliver trusted insights, it is critical that security is layered through the whole device from the ground up.
 It’s encouraging to see that PSA Certified has had significant uptake with device manufacturers (known as OEMs), thanks to PSA Certified offering best practice assurance, lower total cost of ownership, lower risk and regulatory alignment across geographies.
 Since the launch of the scheme, we’ve had certifications from Security Platform Inc and Qinglianyun.
-Embedded Planet, Sigma Delta Technologies Inc. (SDT), Veridify are also committed to PSA Certified Level 1 and they are in the lab at present.
+Embedded Planet, SDT Inc., Veridify are also committed to PSA Certified Level 1 and they are in the lab at present.
 Plus certifications from other key ecosystem players such as NXM Labs, RTThread and Zephyr Project by Linaro.

 Protecting Against Scalable Software Attacks: PSA Certified Level 2